serenemm/ProjectAlice/README.md

-# Project Alice - Roblox AI LLM
+# Project Sam - Roblox AI LLM

-**Alice** is a Roblox AI NPC that leverages a powerful cloud-hosted large language model (LLM) backend for intelligent conversations and interactions within Roblox games.
+**Sam** is a Roblox AI NPC that leverages a powerful cloud-hosted large language model (LLM) backend for intelligent conversations and interactions within Roblox games.

 ---

 ## Overview

-Alice communicates with Roblox through the built-in `HttpService`, sending and receiving JSON requests to an OpenRouter-compatible API.
+Sam communicates with Roblox through the built-in `HttpService`, sending and receiving JSON requests to an OpenRouter-compatible API.
 The AI backend originally ran on Render and Replit but has since migrated to Railway for more stable and scalable hosting.

 The language model used is the `deepseek/deepseek-r1-0528-qwen3-8b:free` from OpenRouter, enabling advanced conversational abilities within your Roblox experience.